 The cake is ready when a toothpick inserted into the center comes out cleanly.
 Look at that golden pumpkin color!
 I can’t wait to dig into it.
-The kitchen smells divine right now.

 But at other times, when we don’t have such a large gathering, I cut it in half and freeze one half of the cake for later.
 It can be frozen both iced or plain.

 To make the toasted coconut surprise, just place flaked coconut on a baking sheet lined with a silicone baking mat or parchment paper.
 Be sure it is spread out well.

-It has the savory flavor of the pumpkin, and the frosting has a nice texture from the crunchy coconut that is sprinkled over it.
+It has the savory flavor of spicy pumpkins, and the frosting has a nice texture from the crunchy coconut that is sprinkled over it.

 This super moist pumpkin cake is so easy to whip up for Thanksgiving, Christmas, or any holiday party.
 The flavors combine really well together and make for an over the top delicious dessert!

 For more great Thanksgiving ideas, be sure to visit my Let’s Give Thanks board on Pinterest.

 For the Cake:

 - 2 tsp ground cinnamon

-- 2 tsp baking soda
+- 2 teaspoons baking soda

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- ¾ tsp sea salt
+- 3/4 teaspoons of sea salt

 - 4 eggs